responsive-sk/hdm-boot/docs/MODULES.md

 ],
 ```

-This guide provides a comprehensive foundation for developing modules in the MVA Bootstrap Application.
+This guide provides a comprehensive foundation for developing modules in the HDM Boot Application.
 Follow these patterns and best practices to create maintainable, secure, and performant modules.